Suzuki Jimny: Regular models

-In 1984, the SJ was revamped with the launch of the SJ413 (internal model code JA51).
-The SJ413 included a larger 1.3-litre four-cylinder engine, 5-speed manual transmission and power brakes (disc brakes on the front and drum brakes on the rear) all around.
-The body and interior were also redesigned, with the introduction of a roll bar, along with a new dashboard, seats, and grille.
-The SJ410 remained in production for various other markets with the old specifications.
-After the 1988 introduction of the Escudo, sales of the Jimny 1300 ended in Japan.
-The model returned to the Japanese market in May 1993, after a thorough update.
+In November 1984, the Jimny 1000/SJ410 was revamped with the launch of the Jimny 1300 in Japan (designated as JA51 series and still with the 6-bolt pattern) or as SJ413 for international market (internal model code SJ50).
+The JA51/SJ50 series included a larger 1.3-litre (1,324 cc) G13A four-cylinder engine, 5-speed manual transmission and power brakes (disc brakes on the front and drum brakes on the rear) all around.
+The body and interior were also redesigned, with the introduction of an anti-roll bar, along with a new dashboard, seats, bonnet and grille.
+The SJ410 remained in production for various other markets with the old specification and appearance, although there was a version with the new interior, front disc brakes and a five-speed manual option positioned between the original SJ410 and SJ413 for certain markets.

-SJ413 had the same track width as SJ410.
-As those two car models were relatively susceptible to a rollover, Suzuki introduced a wider edition of SJ413 around 1988, with its track widened by 10 cm, giving the vehicle more stability.
-This wider edition received the nameplate "Samurai".
-The difference in width is the only major difference between SJ413 and Samurai, apart from some minor cosmetic changes in the interior and the exterior.
+SJ413 had the same track width as SJ410, but can be distinguished by the different grille and bonnet.
+As those two car models were relatively susceptible to a rollover, Suzuki introduced a wider edition of SJ413 around 1988, with its track widened by 90 mm, giving the vehicle more stability.
+This wider edition received the nameplate "Samurai" (derived from samurai warriors), which was introduced first in 1985 in North America.
+The difference in width is the only major difference between SJ and Samurai, apart from some minor cosmetic changes in the interior and the exterior.
+The Samurais were generally powered by SJ413's 1.3-litre engine, although SJ410's 1.0-litre engine was also offered for certain markets.
+This early Samurai was not available in Japan due the discontinuation of Jimny 1300 and the arrival of Escudo in 1988.